harshxtanwar/harshwardhantanwarPOC/README.md

 # all of the steps that happen when a user trys to transpile anythinf from Ivy, and not just a function.

 ```
+## Objective of the project
+In this section, I aim to convey to you as to what exactly the projects aims to achieve after it's completion and what all things
+are exactly required to be done in order to complete this project.